-The MPNA program is available in three formats: regular classroom-based courses, a totally online format, and Web-enhanced courses in which students meet every other week in the classroom and do online work in between classes.
+The MPNA program is available in three formats: regular classroom-based courses, a totally online format, and Web-enhanced courses which alternate meeting in the classroom and online.
 You can choose the format you prefer, including a mix of all three formats.